salsalabs/engexport/README.md

 1. A [recent version of Go](https://golang.org/doc/install) installed.
 You should use the googles if you are installing on Windows.
 Really.
 Trust me on this.

 2. The correct Go directory structure.
-Believe it or not, this is _very_ inportant.
+Believe it or not, this is _very important_.
 Here's a sample.

 ```text
 $(HOME)